zacscodingclub/zacscodingclub.github.io/_posts/2016-09-20-your-race-your-pace.md

 ---
 layout: post
-title: They Say "Your Race, Your Pace"
+title: "Your Race, Your Pace"
 ---